registereduser/PTZ_Controller_Web/README.md

+This project is to enable controlling a RS485 connected PTZ camera from a web site.
+It will probably evolve over time, for now it can control using Pelco D and ForwardVision for Old Bosch Mic400 cameras.

+It was initialy deployed on a ESP8266 but did not perform well, upgrading to ESP32 Wroom performed better.

 To Release a new version:
   Compile the new build from Arduino IDE with the increased version number.
   Export the bin file